paradedb/paradedb/README.md

 ### Python SDK

-To develop and run the Python SDK locally, follow these steps:
+The Python SDK enables users to define and configure vector data pipelines and is responsible for all batch ETL jobs.
+To develop and run the Python SDK locally:

 1. Install Poetry